Klazomenai/github-repos/README.md

 Follow the [Managing GitHub with Terraform](https://www.hashicorp.com/blog/managing-github-with-terraform) instructions for creating your tokens.

+Clone this repo, add your Organizationa and start creating repositories.

 ## Exports
 Ensure the following are defined in your environment.